LSanten/LSanten.github.io/_mms-md/CAPABILITIES-FOR-LIFE-FRAMEWORK.md

 ---
 layout: default
-title: "Capabilities for life framework"
+title: A framework to nurture life-centric capabilities.
 ---
 # A framework to nurture life-centric capabilities.
 Shared by Jesús Martín GonzálezJesús Martín González on LinkedIn.